Nip/Tuck

-Nip/Tuck is an American medical drama television series created by Ryan Murphy that aired on FX in the United States from July 22, 2003, to March 3, 2010.
-The series, which also incorporates elements of crime drama, black comedy, family drama, satire, and psychological thriller, focuses on "McNamara/Troy", a cutting-edge, controversial plastic surgery center, and follows the personal and professional lives of its founders Dr. Sean McNamara and Dr. Christian Troy (portrayed by Dylan Walsh and Julian McMahon, respectively).
+Nip/Tuck is an American medical drama television series created by Ryan Murphy that aired on FX in the United States for six seasons from 2003 to 2010.
+The series, which also incorporates elements of crime, black comedy, family drama, satire, and psychological thriller, focuses on "McNamara/Troy", a cutting-edge, controversial plastic surgery center, and follows the personal and professional lives of its founders Dr. Sean McNamara and Dr. Christian Troy (portrayed by Dylan Walsh and Julian McMahon, respectively).
 Each episode features graphic, partial depictions of the plastic surgeries on one or more patients, as well as developments in the doctors' personal lives.
 Focus is also given to McNamara/Troy's anesthesiologist Dr. Liz Cruz, Christian's many sexual partners, and Sean's family.
 With the exception of the pilot, each episode of the series is named after one of the patients scheduled to receive plastic surgery.

 Unlike most medical dramas, Nip/Tuck used serial storytelling and often had story arcs spanning multiple seasons; for example, seasons two and three focused on a serial rapist known as The Carver, who often mutilates his victims' faces, leading McNamara/Troy to provide pro bono surgery to the victims.

 The show premiered on July 22, 2003, and concluded on March 3, 2010, with the 100th episode.
 Despite being initially set in Miami, at the end of the fourth season, it was relocated to Los Angeles, and many of the characters followed along.
 The show earned 45 award nominations, winning one Golden Globe and one Emmy Award.
 Series creator Ryan Murphy said that the medical cases on the show are "100 percent based on fact".

 Overview

-The drama is set in a plastic-surgery center, McNamara/Troy, centering on the two doctors who own it.
-Sean McNamara (Dylan Walsh) is often found having problems at home due to being seduced by beautiful women on a daily basis, and thus tries to keep his family together by patching up the rocky road in which his family and himself are living.
-Partner Christian Troy (Julian McMahon), though, uses his charm to bring in potential female candidates and conducts vain business deals, almost never failing and ending up with dozens of women in bed.
-Sean takes his job seriously and often must fix Christian's mistakes.
+The drama is set in a plastic-surgery center, McNamara/Troy, focusing on the two doctors who own it.
+Sean McNamara (Dylan Walsh) often has problems in his marriage due to being seduced by beautiful women on a daily basis.
+His story follows his efforts to keep his family together despite his short-comings.
+His business partner Christian Troy (Julian McMahon), though, uses his charm to bring in potential female candidates and conducts vain business deals, almost never failing to end up with them in bed.
+Sean takes his job much more seriously and often must fix Christian's mistakes.